mdbrnowski/codeforces-toolbox/README.md

 ## Contribution & bugs

 If you want to contribute to the project, fork this repository and open a new PR.
 If you have any questions or suggestions, email me (you can find my email address at my profile page) or create an issue.

+## FAQ

+> My favorite language is not supported!

+Well, that is not a question, nevertheless I encourage you to create an issue in the repository.

+> _Compile command_, _run command_ – what is this?

+_Compile command_ is the command you would use to compile your solution.
+For example: in C++ it can be `g++ -Wall`, in Java `javac`, in Kotlin `kotlinc-native`, in Rust `rustc`, in C# `csc`, in Go `go build`.
+Note that Python does not have a corresponding compiler because it is an interpreted language.

+_Run command_ is the command you would use to run your solution.
+If you are using a language that compiles to machine code that your operating system can run, you don't need this command.
+Otherwise, if you are using Python this can be `python`, `python3`, `py`, `pypy`.
+In the case of Java, it is probably `java`.

+I assume that your compiler/interpreter is added to the PATH environment variable.
+If it is not, add it, or provide an absolute path, e.g. `C:\Users\user\AppData\Local\Programs\Python\Python39\python.exe` instead of just `python`.